department-of-veterans-affairs/va.gov-team/products/identity-personalization/onsite-notifications/2023-scaling-onsite-notifications/notification-center-discovery/scaling-onsite-notifications-stakeholder-research-findings.md

 **Finding 1**

-**OCTO product owners have trust in the Authenticated Experience team to scale this feature.**
+**OCTO product owners have trust in the Authenticated Experience team to scale this feature and had only very high-level thoughts about how notifications might appear on VA.gov.** We were somewhat surprised by the lack of strong opinions about how notifications should look and function on VA.gov.
+We did get some high-level feedback to consider, but overall, OCTO product owners seem to trust the Authenticated Experience team to determine the best approach.

+### Supporting quotes and notes

 **Finding 2**

 **Several OCTO leads said we should consider giving the user some control over notifications so as not to lose credibility and trust.**

+### Supporting quotes and notes

 **Finding 3**

-**Product owners for VFS teams have already thought about what types of notifications are most important to surface.** Details
+**Product owners for VFS teams have already thought about what types of notifications are most important to surface.** We could likely start building a backlog of notification types to support based on what we heard from OCTO product owners in this research study.
+Most of these notification types are not currently feasible but will be within the next 6 months to 2 years.

+### Supporting quotes and notes

 > _"The should be acknowledgement of application submissions or failures, and steps to take or what to expect next.
 I get that when I submit anything on any website." - Matt Self_